Myocardial Oxygen Demand

 Another way of expressing this relationship is:

-where CBF × CaO2 is the oxygen supply (or delivery) to the myocardium and CBF × CvO2 is the unextracted oxygen, leaving the heart via the venous circulation.
-The difference between the oxygen that enters the heart and that which leaves the heart per minute is the oxygen consumption of the heart.
+In this equation, CBF × CaO2 is the oxygen supply (or delivery) to the myocardium, and CBF × CvO2 is the unextracted oxygen leaving the heart via the venous circulation.
+The difference between the oxygen that enters the heart and that leaves the heart per minute is the oxygen consumption of the heart.

 Oxygen consumption by the heart can be estimated in humans by utilizing the Fick Principle; however, that requires catheterization of the coronary sinus to measure venous oxygen saturation and coronary blood flow.
 Relative changes in MVO2 can be estimated by using an indirect index such as the pressure-rate product.
 There are different variations of this index, but one simple method multiplies the aortic systolic pressure by the heart rate.
 This can be useful, for example, in clinical trials to determine if a drug reduces oxygen demand.
 The pressure-rate product is based on the observation that MVO2 is closely related to ventricular wall stress.